-Direct all correspondence to: Mark Andrejevic <Mark.Andrejevic@monash.edu> by Jack Linchuan Qiu, The Chinese University of Hong Kong ith the help of digital media platforms, location-based services, and artificial intelligence (AI), the Chinese government has dramatically strengthened social control over the spatial movement of its people and the evolving geography of its cities and countryside.
+Direct all correspondence to: Mark Andrejevic < Mark.Andrejevic@monash.edu > and the Making of the Chinese Digital Working Class by Jack Linchuan Qiu, The Chinese University of Hong Kong ith the help of digital media platforms, location-based services, and artificial intelligence (AI), the Chinese government has dramatically strengthened social control over the spatial movement of its people and the evolving geography of its cities and countryside.
 This article, however, contends that if we shift attention from spatiality to temporality while examining the making and unmaking of China's digital working class (DWC), we can see that Beijing is losing control.
 Class is understood here in both Marxist and Weberian senses, which roughly correspond to "times of revolution" and "times of consumption," respectively.